 On your wedding day, there will inevitably be times during the day when guests may be waiting (for example, when you're off having your photos taken) - use this time wisely and wherever you can, make sure that there's plenty of beverages and nibbles to keep everyone refreshed and happy.
 If you're happy to get creative, this needn't cost the earth either - how about something fun like a self-service popcorn bar?

 6. Leave a note at each place setting:

 If you really want to go the extra mile, you can consider leaving a small card at each place setting - either a hand written note, or a printed design to thank your guests for celebrating with you.
 Here's an example of how you could customise our Save the Dates

-for this purpose (the example shown is from the Colour-Combine collection
+for this purpose (the example shown is from the Romantic Lace collection

 , edited in navy).
 If you're on a tight budget, you could order it as a DIY, instant printable for £6, or prices start from £0.75 each if you opt for our 'Printed & Delivered' service (with free UK shipping).

 Why not break the ice with some good old fashioned lawn games if you're having an outdoor summer wedding?
 Having a quiz about the Bride and Groom on the tables will be a great talking point, and you can't go wrong with a photo booth in the evening...
 Remember that the more relaxed and at ease your guests feel, the better the party atmosphere will be.
 A wedding is also a great place to meet new people: you can encourage friends and family to get to know one another by setting up a soft seating area with vintage couches or lounge chairs to create a more informal setting to mingle in.

 It may sound like a given, but don't forget to spend time with your guests, whether it’s with a welcoming or receiving line as guests enter your reception, or after your meal by walking table-to-table with your groom, or even out on the dance floor.

 9. Show some love for the little ones: